abi-am/omicss-25/NGS data analysis & file manipulation/fastqc_practice/fastqc_tutorial.md

 This sample pipline will introduce you to performing quality control with FASTQC and more.

-First create directories to store your files
+First, let's create directories to store your files

 ### 1. Create directories to store inputs and outputs
 ```bash